 5 Biggest Challenges with Concierge Medicine

 Happiness is worth pursuing and it’s also, in some cases, possible to predict.
-You’re looking at concierge medicine likely because traditional care hasn’t been an ideal experience for you.
+You’re looking at concierge medicine likely because traditional primary care hasn’t been a great experience for you.
 We think you’re right to look for an option that satisfies you.

 Statistics suggest that, if you choose to join a concierge practice, you’ll enjoy that choice — at least enough to stick with it.
-A survey from Concierge Medicine Today shows that concierge practices are retaining a high number of patients year after year.
-At PartnerMD, we see the same, with 96% of our patients renewing year after year.
+At PartnerMD, more than 95% of our patients renew year after year.

-But that doesn’t mean every one of you will find the perfect concierge practice fit, at least not right away.
+But that doesn’t mean everyone will find the perfect concierge practice fit, at least not right away.
 Let’s protect you by working backward.